Showing posts with label Positive coping. Show all posts

 SPIRITUAL COURAGE

-Spiritual courage is the act of persevering against challenging situations that make life seem to meaningless or purposeless.
+Spiritual courage is the act of persevering against challenging situations that make life seem meaningless or purposeless.
 Spiritual courage involves finding a meaningful answer to the question, Why go on living?
 Spiritually courageous people create meaning, reframe life events, and exercise the will to live.
 For some, spiritual courage comes from a stalwart religious faith often illustrated in scriptural stories like David and Goliath (Sutton, 2019).

 Measure Courage